Pommelien Thijs: Career

 With 41 million streams, her second album Gedoe (translated: Hassle) was ranked 5th on Spotify's list of most streamed new albums worldwide in October 2025, a unique achievement for an exclusively Dutch-language album.
+The album's third single "Atlas" spent 22 non-consecutive weeks at number one on the Flemish Belgian Ultratop 50, breaking the record for most weeks at number one.